Understanding Kidney and Liver Functions

 Kidney Functions:

 The kidneys are bean-shaped organs located in the upper abdominal cavity, just below the ribcage.
-They serve as natural filters, ensuring the removal of waste products and excess substances from the blood.
+They serve as natural filters, ensuring the removal of waste products and excess substances from the blood.- Filtration: Blood flows into the kidneys, where it is meticulously filtered.
+Waste products like urea, creatinine, and excess electrolytes are extracted and excreted through urine.

-• Fluid Balance: The kidneys regulate fluid balance by adjusting water reabsorption.
+- Fluid Balance: The kidneys regulate fluid balance by adjusting water reabsorption.
 They help maintain blood pressure and electrolyte levels.

-• Acid-Base Balance: Kidneys play a pivotal role in maintaining the body’s acid-base equilibrium.
+- Acid-Base Balance: Kidneys play a pivotal role in maintaining the bodyโs acid-base equilibrium.

-• Hormone Production: They produce hormones like erythropoietin, which stimulates red blood cell production, and renin, which regulates blood pressure.
+- Hormone Production: They produce hormones like erythropoietin, which stimulates red blood cell production, and renin, which regulates blood pressure.

-• Herbs for Kidneys: Certain herbs, such as dandelion, nettle, and parsley, are believed to support kidney health.
+- Herbs for Kidneys: Certain herbs, such as dandelion, nettle, and parsley, are believed to support kidney health.
 They may aid in detoxification and promote proper kidney function.

 Liver Functions:

-• Detoxification: The liver processes blood from the digestive system, breaking down toxins, drugs, and metabolic by-products.
+- Detoxification: The liver processes blood from the digestive system, breaking down toxins, drugs, and metabolic by-products.
 It converts ammonia into less harmful urea.

-• Bile Production: The liver produces bile, essential for fat digestion.
+- Bile Production: The liver produces bile, essential for fat digestion.
 Bile is stored in the gallbladder and released during meals.

-• Nutrient Metabolism: It regulates glucose levels, stores glycogen, and synthesizes proteins and cholesterol.
+- Nutrient Metabolism: It regulates glucose levels, stores glycogen, and synthesizes proteins and cholesterol.

-• Iron Storage: The liver stores iron, vital for red blood cell production.
+- Iron Storage: The liver stores iron, vital for red blood cell production.

-• Herbs for Liver: Milk thistle, turmeric, and artichoke are popular herbs believed to support liver health.
+- Herbs for Liver: Milk thistle, turmeric, and artichoke are popular herbs believed to support liver health.
 They may enhance detoxification processes and protect liver cells.

 Signs of Kidney and Liver Issues